-This is the ultimate guide to improving your VA PTSD claim in 2020.
+This is the ultimate guide to improve your VA PTSD claim in 2020.

 All VA claims for PTSD depend upon the Frequency, Severity, and Duration of your mental health symptoms over time, and more specifically, your current level of Occupational and Social Impairment.